Travelling as a Vision or Hearing Impaired Guest

-Bookings for vision and/or hearing impaired guests travelling with a Guide/Hearing Dog or for vision impaired or hearing impaired guests who require special assistance must be made through our Guest Contact Centre (Internet discount fare will be honoured). **Please also check our Service Dog page.
+Bookings for vision and/or hearing impaired guests who require specific assistance when travelling alone or with a Service Dog, may be made through our website, or by contacting our Guest Contact Centre (Internet discount fare will be honoured).
+See more information on travelling with a service dog.

-Vision and/or hearing impaired guests who are not travelling with a Guide/Hearing Dog and do not require any special assistance at the airport or during the flight can make bookings online.
+Vision and/or hearing impaired guests who are not travelling with a Guide/Hearing Dog and do not require any specific assistance at the airport or during the flight can make bookings online.